 Herds’ mass movements were observed between sleeping and pasture grounds, stopping for water around midday.
 (Hannover Zoo Animals 1991)

-The 12th August of 1883 at the Amsterdam Zoo in Holland was home to the last Quagga.
+On the 12th of August of 1883, the Amsterdam Zoo in Holland was home to the last Quagga.
 Most likely, the last wild Quagga from South Africa was killed by hunters in 1878.
-(S. Africa’s Threatened Wildlife 1993) Although the South African Red Data Book describes the Quagga as an extinct species , it’s been shown that it is actually a subspecies of Burchell’s Zebra.
+(S. Africa’s Threatened Wildlife 1993) Although the South African Red Data Book describes the Quagga as an extinct species, it’s been shown that it is actually a subspecies of Burchell’s Zebra.

 The South African Museum in Cape Town is now pursuing a project to selectively breed Burchell’s Zebras with minimal striping on their hindquarters until the same color pattern as the Quagga might replicated.